-On 13-14 June 2017 in Barcelona IGL will host its second annual Global Conference to showcase and debate the latest trends and cutting-edge ideas in innovation, entrepreneurship and growth policy, and the power of experimentation to transform this space.
+On 13-14 June 2017 in Barcelona IGL hosted its second annual Global Conference to showcase and debate the latest trends and cutting-edge ideas in innovation, entrepreneurship and growth policy, and the power of experimentation to transform this space.

-Building on the success of the last edition, IGL2017 will bring together senior policy-makers, practitioners and researchers to:
+Building on the success of the last edition, IGL2017 brought together senior policymakers, practitioners and researchers to:

 - Learn about the next generation of innovation and entrepreneurship policies.